ribtoks/mink/README.md

 `mink` is a command line SEO tool that allows you to crawl URLs and get their basic metrics including, but not limited to: HTTP status code, meta description, size of the page, number of internal and external links and others.

 It is a simple command-line alternative to tools like Screaming Frog SEO Spider, Netspeak Spider and other.
+It is useful to create plain-text or CSV report that can be used in spreadsheet software for further analysis.

 ## Install